 Wood Plastic Composite – WPC

-We will start with WPC.
+We will start with WPC rigid core.
 While it originally meant Wood Plastic Composite, industry people now refer to it as Waterproof Polymer Core.
 As you can see in the photo below this product has a, well, polymer core.
-It may contain wood flour, or plasticizers, or Jimmy Hoffa.
-Who knows?
-Every manufacturer thinks their recipe is the best.
+WPC cores contain a mixture of polyvinyl chloride, calcium carbonate, plasticizers, a wood-like or wood materials such as wood flour.
+In addition to these materials, there is a foaming agent added to soften the floor.
+Why would you want a softer floor?
+So that all ten-little-piggies on your feet feel comfier as you walk your new floor.
+This softer composition makes the floor more prone to dents and is known to be less durable than their SPC counterparts.
+Every manufacturer thinks their recipe for a WPC the best.
 I am going to go with Shaw on this one, as their subsidiary US Floors invented the first plastic core product under the Coretech label.
-Coretech, under the Shaw umbrella, continues to be a leader in LVP innovation.
+Coretech Flooring, under the Shaw umbrella, continues to be a leader in LVP innovation.

 Stone Polymer Core – SPC

-Stone Polymer Core….is made using compositions of calcium carbonate.
+The SPC rigid core is a Stone Polymer Core.
+It is made using compositions of calcium carbonate also known as limestone, polyvinyl chloride, and plasticizers.
 SPC floors tend to be harder and more resistant to denting than WPC.
 One of the biggest problems in the LVT market is the inability to compare floors between manufacturers.
 Or even from the same manufacturer.
 How do we know which floor will dent the least?
 Last the longest?
 We don’t.
 Warranties mean nothing, only that the floor won’t have manufacturing defects.
 Gee, thanks.
 If you want a floor that performs, be diligent.
 Feel the product.
 In LVP, weight matters.
 Weight is somewhat relative to how hard the core is.
 Harder cores last longer.